Small wonder that we had no newes but what our master brought. One time he sayt the river was near froze.

 I was ready to set forth when little dog Wattie came running wagtail.

 He boasted that he would see the Earl of Essex.
 Yes, and our Earl too.
 And many more fine lords and gentlemen who were going to the war in Ireland.

-“I pray you,” sayt I to Linkin, “do not tell me that cheap sight is many ways off.”
+“I pray you,” sayt I to Linkin, “do not tell me this cheap sight is many ways off.”

 So I went, and on my way saw Onix at his window.

 His master and mistress and their kits were gone to see the Earl of Essex too.
-When I told him I was bound for cheap sight, he joined me.
+When I told him I meant to see that cheap sight, he joined me.

 Many from the streets followed after them, but Onix and I turned for home.

 “I’ve lived here all my life,” sayt Onix, carried away.
 “And I never saw so many fine horses, nor so many gentlemen.
 May the Queen Cat of Heaven pour her blessings on them all!”

 Hard upon his utterance came a great clap of thunder, and dark clouds loosed their rain.